rafaelmian1/react-routing-pattern/README.md

 };
 ```

-## Conclusion

-By following this architectural/design pattern, you can build a type-safe and scalable routing system for your React web app.
-The use of TypeScript, enums, and custom hooks ensures that you can navigate through the app with confidence and avoid common routing-related errors.
-This pattern is suitable for large-scale applications where routing can become complex and needs to be maintained efficiently.
-Happy coding!
+By using this architectural/design pattern, you can ensure type safety and scalability while navigating through different routes in your React web app.
+The separation of root and account navigation provides a clean and organized structure, making it easier to manage complex navigation scenarios.
+Additionally, the `useNavigate` hook ensures that route parameters are correctly handled and passed down to child components.